The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 ARTICLE XIII - FISCAL YEAR

 The fiscal year of this association shall begin on October 1 and end on the following September 30, as it stands in the records of the Department of Treasury, IRS.
-The treasurer shall submit proper forms (990N) to the IRS to maintain non-profit status as a 501(c)(3) within three months of the end of each fiscal year.
+(This is not the same as the membership year, which begins July 1 and ends June 30) The treasurer shall submit proper forms (990N) to the IRS to maintain non-profit status as a 501(c)(3) within three months of the end of each fiscal year.

 ** ARTICLE XIV - PARLIAMENTARY AUTHORITY